Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Army Stats and Trends

-- Army has two wins against the spread in four games this season.
+- Thus far this year Army has two wins against the spread.

-- This season, the Black Knights have one against the spread win in two games as a favorite of 6.5 points or more.
+- This season, the Black Knights have one ATS win in two games as a favorite of 7.5 points or more.

 - Army's games this year have hit the over three times in four opportunities (75%).

-- Army is 1-2 against the spread and 3-0 overall this season when the team scores more than 33.0 points.
+- Army is 1-2 against the spread and 3-0 overall in games when it records more than 33.0 points.

 - The Black Knights rack up 415.0 yards per game, 23.0 fewer yards than the 438.0 the Cardinals give up per contest.